ytsruh/homethings/README.md

 # Homethings

-A Sveltekit app consisting of mini-apps and homelab
+A Pocketbase app consisting of mini-apps and homelab